arcana-lab/memoir/README.md

 It is expected that you use `MEMOIR_ASSERT` and its derivatives in place of a raw `assert`.
 It is also expected that you use `memoir::println` instead of `llvm::errs()` or `std::cout`.

+When formatting your git commit messages, please prefix with "[module1][module2]".
+For example, if you make a change to `compiler/passes/memoir/ir/Instructions.hpp`, you should prepend "[compiler][ir]" to your commit message.

 ## TODOs
 - [ ] Support for static length tensors (on `static-tensor` branch)